 Albania is a largely Muslim country, but it is also made up of a number of different minority groups including Bulgarians, Greek, Romanian and Macedonian.
 Albanians are extremely hospitable and traditional cultures honour guests.
 Therefore they are welcoming and smiling towards tourists, especially as tourism is still a relatively new concept.
 Sometimes body language may be different than what you may be used to.
 Shaking the head means ‘yes’ whilst a nod means ‘no’.

-Albania is bordered by Montenegro to the north, Kosovo to the northeast, Macedonia to the east and Greece to the southeast.
+Albania is bordered by Montenegro to the north and Greece to the Southeast.
+Kosovo sits to the northeast and Macedonia to the east.
 It also has a coast on the Adriatic Sea and Ionian Sea.
 About 70% of the country is mountainous and over a third of the territory is forested.

 The country known to us as the Republic of Albania is known locally as Shqipëria.
-The heritage of Albanians can be traced back to prehistoric times, when the area was ruled by Illyrian tribes.
-The country was later taken over by Greeks, followed by Romans who occupied the land from 168 BC and incorporated it into the Roman Empire.
-Albania became part of the Byzantine Empire when the Roman Empire divided into east and west in 395 AD.
-During the 14th century AD the territory was turned over to the Ottoman Turks, who ruled throughout the medieval era into the Middle Ages subduing all resistance in the Balkan region, including the small strip of Albanian coastline which was famously crushed after staging a fierce but futile battle against the occupiers in the 15th century.
-Albania declared its independence from the Ottoman Empire in 1912 after five hundred years of domination, but fell to Italian rule under Mussolini in 1939.
-Communist partisans later liberated Albania from Italian control and in 1941 Enver Hoxha became leader of the ruling Albanian Communist Party, a position he held until his death in 1985.
-Albania was free of German control in 1944 and then allied itself with the USSR until 1960, followed by China until 1978.
-In the early 1990s, Albania ended 46 years of Communist rule and established a multiparty democracy.
-Albania is a member of the United Nations, NATO, Organisation for Security and Co-operation in Europe, World Trade Organisation, and is a potential candidate for EU accession and formally applied for membership in 2009.
+The heritage of Albanians can be traced back to prehistoric times, when the Illyrians ruled the area.
+Greeks later took over the country.
+The Romans invaded in 168 BC and Albania was incorporated into the Roman Empire.
+Albania later became part of the Byzantine Empire when the Roman Empire divided into east and west in 395 AD.
+During the 14th century AD, the territory was turned over to the Ottoman Turks.
+The Turks ruled throughout the medieval era into the Middle Ages, subduing all resistance in the Balkan region, including the small strip of Albanian coastline.
+This despite a battle by fiercely loyal Albanians against their occupiers in the 15th century.

 We are passionate adventure travelers who want to share the world and our travel experiences with everyone…